Welcome to CuttingEdgeCourse.com > CIS 206 Home Page > Syllabus

 Note: The subject line of each e-mail you send with regard to this course must start with CIS 206 - Your Name

 This course offers a practical hands-on approach to designing, creating and uploading sites for the Web.
-Using applications such as Expression Web, Dreamweaver and Adobe Fireworks, students in this course construct a multi-page Web site complete with links to other sites, photographs they have scanned and enhanced, and graphics and animations they have created.
+Using modern application development tools, students in this course construct a multi-page Web site complete with links to other sites, photographs they have scanned and enhanced, and graphics and animations they have created.
 Students learn how images, audio and video are represented digitally and transmitted on the Web, and how to optimize information to provide visitors with quick response as well as an engaging experience.
 Offered in an interactive hands-on computer classroom.
 (3 credits) Fall, Spring

 This course is a prerequisite for: